 While you may begin crafting these observations in any order, it is essential that you provide the "Observation number" for each observation as stated above (i.e. organized according Observing Strategy we previously devised).
 This is because within the APT, observations occur according to increasing observation number.

-Obviously, MIRI will be chosen as the instrument for each of these observertions and we can use the MIRI Coronagraphic Imaging template.
+Obviously, MIRI will be chosen as the instrument for each of these observations and we can use the MIRI Coronagraphic Imaging template.
 The appropriate target for each observation template should then be selected.
-We recommend fleshing out the observation templates for the three science target observations in each filter at roll angle 1 (i.e. Obs. #1-3), initially; which allows for the oppertunity to "duplicate" each of these observation templates to produce identicle templates, which can then be used for the science target observations in each filter at roll angle 2 (i.e. Obs. #4-6).
+We recommend fleshing out the observation templates for the three science target observations in each filter at roll angle 1 (i.e. Obs. #1-3), initially; which allows for the opportunity to "duplicate" each of these observation templates to produce identical templates, which can then be used for the science target observations in each filter at roll angle 2 (i.e. Obs. #4-6).
 When using the duplication functionality, be sure to re-name each observation at roll angle 2 appropriately.
 In order to implement the roll dither between these observations, we will need to set special requirements, which we will get onto in a moment.

 The TA parameters are determined from our advance work in ETC and CVT are applicable to all of our observations (i.e. Acq Filter = FND, Acq Readout Pattern = FAST, Acq Groups/ Ints = 45 and Acq Quadrant = 1), and so can be entered as such into the "Target Acquisition Parameters" section of each template.
 For the "Coronagraphic parameters" section, the coronagraphic mask/filter is to be selected – for MIRI, these are directly associated.
-The exposure time can then be entered for each science observation according to advanced work in the ETC. As mentioned in the paragraph previously, the observation templates associated with roll angle 2 (Obs. #4-5) should be duplicates/ identicle to the observation templates associated with roll angle 1 (Obs. #1-3).
+The exposure time can then be entered for each science observation according to advanced work in the ETC. As mentioned in the paragraph previously, the observation templates associated with roll angle 2 (Obs. #4-5) should be duplicates/ identical to the observation templates associated with roll angle 1 (Obs. #1-3).

-For our reference star observations however, we were required by the ETC to define a reference target with identicle photometric propperties (i.e. a copy of) our science target.
-As such, the exposure parameters we obtained from the ETC will need to be scaled according to the propperties of our actual PSF reference target.
-Because our PSF star is 0.4 mag brighter than our science target (45%; checked at both 2MASS and WISE bands), we adjust the integration time to be 1/1.45 (i.e. ~0.68) times as long in each filter to acheive similar peak count per integertion in the PSF star as our science target.
+For our reference star observations however, we were required by the ETC to define a reference target with identical photometric properties (i.e. a copy of) our science target.
+As such, the exposure parameters we obtained from the ETC will need to be scaled according to the properties of our actual PSF reference target.
+Because our PSF star is 0.4 mag brighter than our science target (45%; checked at both 2MASS and WISE bands), we adjust the integration time to be 1/1.45 (i.e. ~0.68) times as long in each filter to achieve similar peak count per integration in the PSF star as our science target.
 Since we are using the SGD technique, we select the "9-POINT-SMALL-GRID" as our dither type.
 This causes our exposure time to be increased by a factor of 9; thus we reduce the number of ints per dither position by half in order to keep the total exposure time from becoming excessive (where "excessive" is taken to mean PSF exposure time is more than twice the total on-source science exposure time summed across the two rolls).
-Since the full set of PSF calibrator dither positions is combined to generate the KLIP eigenbasis, we do not need to acheive the same SNR per each individual dither position as on the science target.
-Specifically we expect the SNR of the PSF relative to the science target to be between 1/sqrt(2), for individual dither positions, and 3*sqrt(2) for the combined KLIP reference librarly mean PSF mode — this will of course have to be assessed in practice.
+Since the full set of PSF calibrator dither positions is combined to generate the KLIP eigenbasis, we do not need to achieve the same SNR per each individual dither position as on the science target.
+Specifically we expect the SNR of the PSF relative to the science target to be between 1/sqrt(2), for individual dither positions, and 3*sqrt(2) for the combined KLIP reference library mean PSF mode — this will of course have to be assessed in practice.

-In order to furfill the guidelines of our Observing Strategy, our program requires the placement of special requirements (SR).
+In order to fulfill the guidelines of our Observing Strategy, our program requires the placement of special requirements (SR).
 These requirements can be placed on the observations through their templates.
 The SRs placed on our program are as follows:

 Once the observations for our coronagraphic sequence have been fully specified, we are able to run the APT Visit Planner and ensure that our sequence is able to execute in its entirety.
 Upon verifying the scheduability of our program, we run the Smart Accounting tool on our observation folder.
 The tool will identify any excess major slews assumed by APT and reduce them to the minimum needed.
 Because our set of observations is in a non-interruptible sequence, it will obviously only need one major slew at the beginning of the sequence.
 Smart Accounting will catch and correct this, thus reducing our reported overheads.

-Returning to the Visit planner, it is by selecting the observation folder that we can see how this time is explicelty split up between visits.
+Returning to the Visit planner, it is by selecting the observation folder that we can see how this time is explicitly split up between visits.
 While we inspect the program overheads, we draw your attention towards the order in which we chose to perform our observations.
-We chose a strategy in which we sequentially exposed in all 3 filters before spacecraft maneouvers in order to maximise efficiency by minimizing the number of slews.
+We chose a strategy in which we sequentially exposed in all 3 filters before spacecraft maneuvers in order to maximize efficiency by minimizing the number of slews.
 However, depending on the outcome of in-flight stability tests, we may find that other strategies may be advantageous.
-Such an example would be to place PSF star observations between each the two science rolls; we find the delta time between these two orderings is negligble.
+Such an example would be to place PSF star observations between each the two science rolls; we find the delta time between these two orderings is negligible.
 We recommend that the user explores how altering the order of observations changes the overall program time (HINT: try grouping together the 3 observations in each filter!)

 We conclude, that for this science case, the total time reported by the APT for this program is 7.85 hours; 2.84 hours of which is dedicated science time.